Are you trying to figure out which is the best breast pump between the Spectra S9 plus vs Ameda Mya?

 Spectra s9 has an adjustable suction up to 300 mmHg compared to the Ameda Mya at 280 mmHg suction strength.
 While this puts the Ameda Mya at hospital strength, it’s important to note that neither of these pumps are hospital grade.
 If you’re looking for a portable hospital grade pump, check out the Spectra S1 or Spectra S2

-The Spectra s9 is the more expensive of the two and comes with a two-year warranty, the Ameda Mya also has a 2 year warranty but is a generally a little cheaper.
+The Spectra s9 comes with a two-year warranty, the Ameda Mya also has a 2 year warranty.

 Weight and Size

 Ameda Mya is slightly heavier, weighing in at 317 grams or 0.7lbs and measuring 101.6 mm x 88.9 x 44.5 compared to Spectra s9’s weight at 239 grams and measuring 112mm x 72 x42.

 Noise Level and Practicality

 We were incredibly happy with the Spectra S9 especially when they combined it with freemie cups to further enhance the idea of being portable and discreet.
 With the freemie cups, you can pump on the go, at weddings with music playing, and even en route to and at work.

 Ameda Mya is also quiet as it won’t wake the baby however it isn’t as discrete as the Spectra with the Freemie adaptability.